Meet our G4GC Advisory Board

 Ms. Foundation for Women

-Tynesha engages her work fueled by the desire to see the ideals of truth and justice actualized in the lives and conditions of every young person that she encounters.
-She brings over a decade of experience advocating for racial and gender justice in movements and organizations across the country.
-Tynesha has worked extensively with foundations, community organizations and young people that seek to challenge the systems and institutions that perpetuate inequity.
+Tynesha is a Black Feminist that engages her work fueled by the desire to see the ideals of truth and justice actualized in the lives and conditions of every person she encounters.
+She brings over fifteen years of experience advocating for racial, gender and youth justice in movements, organizations, and private foundations.

+She most recently designed NoVo Foundation’s portfolio for girls of color in the United States, a $90 million investment, and the first of its kind in the sector.
 Before joining NoVo, Tynesha served as Director of Programs at the Brooklyn Community Foundation, where she led community engagement efforts and helped the foundation design and implement its new core program strategy.
-Previously, she was Director of Programs and Community Engagement at Newark Trust for Education, Director of Community Programming for PENewark, and Newark Program Director for the Sadie Nash Leadership Project.
+She also served as director of programs at the Newark Trust for Education, a pooled fund focused on education justice and school innovation.

 Prachi Patankar serves as the program officer for South and Southeast Asia at the Foundation for a Just Society.
 Born and raised in rural India, Prachi was raised by a freedom-fighter grandmother and parents deeply involved in anti-caste, feminist, and peasant movements.
 Over two decades in New York City, she has been an activist, educator, grantmaker, and writer involved in social movements which link the local and the global, police brutality and war, migration and militarization, race and caste, women of color feminism and global gender justice.
 Prachi most recently served as the program director for social justice at the J.M.
 Kaplan Fund, leading grantmaking for criminal justice reform, immigrant rights, and locally led work in Brownsville, Brooklyn.
 Prior to that, Prachi was the senior program officer at Brooklyn Community Foundation, where she helped create and implement grant programs through a racial justice lens.